/ Press Release

 Since 2005, Equal Justice Works has mobilized over 60 disaster-recovery legal services Fellows to provide critical legal assistance to communities affected by disasters, including Hurricanes Sandy, Ike, Katrina, and Rita; flooding in the Gulf Coast; tornadoes in Missouri and Oklahoma; and the Deepwater Horizon oil spill in the Gulf of Mexico.
 Earlier this year, Equal Justice Works created the Disaster Recovery Legal Corps, a two-year Fellowship program that is supporting recovery efforts in areas affected by Hurricanes Harvey and Irma.

-To support this effort by Equal Justice Works to serve those affected by this storm, please consider making a gift today.
-For more information about the campaign, please contact Patricia Reilly, director of philanthropy, at email@example.com.
+To support this effort by Equal Justice Works to serve those affected by these storms, please consider making a gift today.
+For more information about the campaign, please contact Patricia Reilly, director of philanthropy, at firstname.lastname@example.org.

 In the aftermath of hurricanes and other natural disasters, there is a pressing need for lawyers as individuals are left on their own to deal with a host of legal issues.
 We are committed to building capacity at legal services organizations in affected communities to help meet the demand for legal aid in the days, weeks, and months ahead.